-- Settings: This opens the operation settings, containing three tabs:
+- Settings: Opens the operation settings, containing three tabs:

 - Schedules: Create and apply schedules to automatically run operations (see Operation Schedules).

-- Actions: Configure actions to take upon success or failure of the operation (see Operation Actions).
+- Actions: Configure actions to take on success or failure of the operation (see Operation Actions).

 - Options: Set options such as when the operation will time out, what to log and the timeframe for logging, when the operation will run, or whether to use chunking (see Operation Options).

-- Deploy: This deploys the operation and any components it is dependent on (see Deploying under Operation Deployment and Execution).
+- Deploy: Deploys the operation and any components it is dependent on (see Deploying under Operation Deployment and Execution).

-- Deploy and Run: This deploys and runs the operation and any downstream (linked) operations (see Deploying and Executing under Operation Deployment and Execution).
+- Deploy and Run: Deploys and runs the operation and any downstream (linked) operations (see Deploying and Executing under Operation Deployment and Execution).

-- Configurable Deploy: This opens the deployment screen, where you can select project components to deploy (see Deploying under Operation Deployment and Execution).
+- Configurable Deploy: Opens the deployment screen, where you can select project components to deploy (see Deploying under Operation Deployment and Execution).

-- View Logs: This opens the operation log screen, which includes logs for this operation and any child operations that have been deployed and executed (see Operation Logs).
+- View Logs: Opens the operation log screen, which includes logs for this operation and any child operations that have been deployed and executed (see Operation Logs).

-- Delete: This is used to permanently delete the operation.
-Note that other project components used as steps in the operation or in support of the operation will not be deleted by this action (see Deleting under Operation Dependencies and Deletion).
+- Delete: Permanently deletes the operation.
+Note that other project components used as steps in the operation or in support of the operation are not deleted by this action (see Deleting under Operation Dependencies, Deletion, and Removal).

-- View Dependencies: This changes the view in the project pane to display any other parts of the project that the specific operation is dependent on (see Viewing Dependencies under Operation Dependencies and Deletion).
+- View Dependencies: Changes the view in the project pane to display any other parts of the project that the specific operation is dependent on (see Viewing Dependencies under Operation Dependencies, Deletion, and Removal).

-To rename an operation, in the top left of the operation, click into the title area and begin editing the text.
+When you create an operation, its default name is New Operation.
 Operation names within a project must be unique and must not contain forward slashes (

 /) or colons (